 How to reach

 By Air: Shahjalal International Airport or Dhaka Airport is the largest airport in Bangladesh, located about 20km away from the north of the city.
-IndiGo operates seven weekly non-stop flights between Dhaka and Kolkata with seamless connections to many other destinations.
+IndiGo operates non-stop flights between Dhaka and various Indian cities.

 By Bus: You can also reach Dhaka by bus from Kolkata and Agartala.
 The Kolkata-Dhaka bus service, jointly operated by the West Bengal Surface Transport Corporation and the Bangladesh Road Transport Corporation (BRTC).